tronprotocol/sun-network/documentation/docs/guide/README.md

 - L2: Autonomous Chains (multiple community DAppChains)

-The Sun-network sidechain, with its initial DAppChain, will allow community developers to build their own sidechains and use their own tokens to manage its ecosystem.
+The SUN Network sidechain, with its initial DAppChain, will allow community developers to build their own sidechains and use their own tokens to manage its ecosystem.
 The side-chain can be customized to make it more suitable for the business characteristics of their DApps, such as lower resource consumption, faster block production speed and so on.
 This phase will encourage communities to operate multiple sidechains.

 - L3: Fair Network